Coelophysis: Ichnology

 Edwin H. Colbert has suggested that the theropod footprints referred to the ichnogenus Grallator, located in the Connecticut River Valley across Connecticut and Massachusetts, may have been made by Coelophysis.
 The footprints are from the Late Triassic to Early Jurassic aged Newark Supergroup.
-They clearly show digits II III and IV but not I or V. That condition is strange for footprints of their age.
+They clearly show digits II, III, and IV, but not I or V. That condition is strange for footprints of their age.
 The digits I and V were presumed to be stubby and ineffective, not touching the ground when the dinosaur was walking or running.
 They have been thought to be from an unidentified, primitive saurischian similar to Coelophysis by David B. Weishampel and L. Young more recently.
 Skeletal remains resembling Coelophysis have also been found in the valley, supporting the idea that a species similar to Coelophysis is responsible for the footprints.

 Paleoenvironment

 Specimens of Coelophysis have been recovered from the Chinle Formation of New Mexico and Arizona, more famously at the Ghost Ranch (Whitaker) quarry in the Rock Point member among other quarries in the underlying Petrified Forest member, the sediments of which have been dated to approximately 212 million years ago, making them part of the middle Norian stage of the Late Triassic, but Thomas Holtz Jr. interpreted that it was during the Rhaetian stage from approximately 204 to 201.6 million years ago.

-C. rhodesiensis has been recovered in the Upper Elliott Formation in the Cape and Free State provinces of South Africa as well as the Chitake River bonebed quarry at the Forest Sandstone Formation in Zimbabwe.
+C. rhodesiensis has been recovered in the Upper Elliott Formation in the Cape and Free State provinces of South Africa, as well as the Chitake River bonebed quarry at the Forest Sandstone Formation in Zimbabwe.

 Ghost Ranch was located close to the equator over 200 million years ago, and had a warm, monsoon-like climate with heavy seasonal precipitation.
 Hayden Quarry, a new excavation site at Ghost Ranch, New Mexico, has yielded a diverse collection of fossil material that included the first evidence of dinosaurs and less-advanced dinosauromorphs from the same time period.
 The discovery indicates that the two groups lived together during the early Triassic period 235 million years ago.

-Therrien and Fastovsky (2001) examined the paleoenvironment of Coelophysis and other early theropods from Petrified Forest National Park in Arizona, and determined that this genus lived in an environment that consisted of floodplains marked by distinct dry and wet seasons.
+Therrien and Fastovsky (2001) examined the paleoenvironment of Coelophysis and other early theropods from Petrified Forest National Park in Arizona and determined that this genus lived in an environment that consisted of floodplains marked by distinct dry and wet seasons.
 There was a great deal of competition during drier times when animals struggled for water in riverbeds that were drying up.

-In the upper sections of the Chinle Formation where Coelophysis is found, dinosaurs were rare; so far only Chindesaurus and Daemonosaurus are known, the terrestrial fauna being dominated instead by other reptiles like the rhynchocephalian Whitakersaurus; the pseudosuchian Revueltosaurus; the aetosaurs Desmatosuchus, Typothorax and Heliocanthus; the crocodilomorph Hesperosuchus; the "rauisuchians" Shuvosaurus, Effigia and Vivaron; along other rare components like the dinosauriform Eucoelophysis, and the amniote Kraterokheirodon.
-In the waterways there are the phytosaur Machaeroprosopus; the archosauromorph Vancleavea; the amphibians Apachesaurus and Koskinonodon; and the fishes Reticulodus, Arganodus and Lasalichthyes.
+In the upper sections of the Chinle Formation where Coelophysis is found, dinosaurs were rare.
+So far, only Chindesaurus and Daemonosaurus are known, the terrestrial fauna being dominated instead by other reptiles like the rhynchocephalian Whitakersaurus, the pseudosuchian Revueltosaurus, the aetosaurs Desmatosuchus, Typothorax and Heliocanthus, the crocodilomorph Hesperosuchus, the "rauisuchians" Shuvosaurus, Effigia, and Vivaron, along with other rare components like the dinosauriform Eucoelophysis and the amniote Kraterokheirodon.
+In the waterways there are the phytosaur Machaeroprosopus, the archosauromorph Vancleavea, the amphibians Apachesaurus and Koskinonodon, and the fishes Reticulodus, Arganodus, and Lasalichthyes.